EFigueroa12/FooEtAl/README.md

 Add to your Gemfile:
 gem 'foo_et_al', git: 'https://github.com/EFigueroa12/FooEtAl'

+Require in .rb file at top:
+require 'foo_et_al/volume/sphere'

+and use sphere volume calculation funtion with:
+FooEtAl::Sphere.volume(radius)

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/EFigueroa12/foo_et_al.